neuralmagic/deepsparse/examples/benchmark/README.md

 limitations under the License.
 -->

-# Benchmarking and Correctness Examples
+# Benchmarking Examples

-This directory holds examples for comparing inference on an ONNX model, both for performance and correctness.
+This directory holds examples for comparing inference on ONNX models, both for performance and correctness.

 ## Installation